vitiral/simple-quality/README.md

 # Introduction
 This is a short and open-source book aimed at helping software developers improve their software quality.
-It's targeted audience are those who:
+Its targeted audience are those who:
 - know at least one programming language
 - know revision control.
 If you don't know one, learn git
 - want a brief guide on how to have fewer bugs, re-designs and headaches